tuo/tuo.github.io/_posts/2023-07-28-quit-coffee-en.md

 > The person with a true faith will perform the works of the law because the works of the law will be what they desire to do; the works are thus an outworking and a result of the faith, in the same way that heat is an outworking and a result of the fire.

 That's actually quite inspiring for life's thought.
-Instead of obsessing over what you need to be, focus on what you should be.
+Instead of obsessing over what you need to be, focus on what you are and will be.
 Doing becomes a natural extension of being; it overflows and radiates from your authentic self, akin to the concept of "The One" in Plotinus' philosophy (reminding me of Trickle-down economics).

 Let's say a person is trying to build a habit to lose 10kg in 2 months.
 They may initially think they need to lose weight by exercising more and eating less, attributing their overweight condition to these reasons.
 However, this could just be the tip of the iceberg.
 There might be deeper underlying reasons behind their weight issue.
 Perhaps they have a stressful family or toxic working environment, leaving them with no outlet for those negative emotions, leading them to choose overeating as a way to release the pressure.